 I’m black, low income, first generation, so plenty diverse.
 But ultimately I chose to shy away from writing about belonging to those groups for the diversity prompt (or at least not let the entire essay focus on those identities) because I think they speak for themselves in other parts of my application…Instead I wrote about a unique hobby and more about my life experiences growing up.u/len49

 I talked about constantly moving as a kid and how that shaped my worldview and view of others.
 Then I related that back to the prompt.
 You might have something like a passion for scuba diving.
 You can talk about how your experiences with that have shaped you and set you apart from others in a med school class.
 Talk about your growth specifically.
 Don’t just describe a list of activities.u/VainNGlory

-These essays are there to weed out the superficial applicants – those focused on money or prestige.
+Diversity essays are a device used by med schools to help weed out superficial applicants; those typically focused on money or prestige etc.

 If you enjoyed this post, you might find the following articles useful:

 Image Credit: @Aarón Blanco Tejedor at Unsplash